US firms warn next China tariffs to cost Americans from cradle to grave

 "The proposed tariffs may force parents to use unsafe sleeping environments or let children dangerously co-sleep with parents," Graco wrote.
 The tariff "only causes a children safety issue; it will not convince China to change its policies."

-Evenflo Feeding said the tariffs will hit manual breast pumps "and would cause disproportionate economic harm to U.S.
+Evenflo Feeding said the tariffs will hit manual breast pumps "and would cause disproportionate economic harm to US interests."

 At the other end of the life cycle, Centennial Casket Corp President Douglas Chen said his Plano, Texas-based company relies exclusively on Chinese-made caskets and the tariffs would cause "great loss" and raise costs for "grieving families purchasing caskets for their loved ones at one of the worst times of their life."

-The Internet Association, representing companies including Facebook Inc, Amazon.com Inc and Alphabet Inc, said the tariffs "would cause disproportionate economic harm to American internet companies.
+The Internet Association, representing companies including Facebook, Amazon and Alphabet, said the tariffs "would cause disproportionate economic harm to American internet companies.
 The list includes products that impact how internet companies function."

-Westinghouse Electric Co LLC, the leading U.S. nuclear fuel producer, said it relies on China for zirconium and zirconium

 "There is no other country in Asia or Europe that can provide the volume Huffy requires as China is the largest bicycle producer in the world," he said.